kaist-cp/helpdesk/README.md

       Please look at [Jeehoon's calendar](https://cp.kaist.ac.kr/jeehoon.kang#calendar) for his schedule.

 - After sending an email to Jeehoon, please carefully read the entirety of this document.
-  You also need to do all the action items, e.g., watching Derek's talks (see below).
+  You also need to do all the action items, e.g., watching Derek's talks (see below) or learning development tools.
   Make sure you finish doing so before joining this lab.
 Please let Jeehoon know about your progress.

 - If your email does not contain the above information, Jeehoon will reply to you with the following message: